mogenius/docs/mogenius/docs/cluster-management/installing-mogenius.md

 ## Complete your cluster setup

 After executing one of the install commands above, return back to the mogenius user interface and click "I ran the command."
 The UI will confirm once the operator has established a connection with the mogenius controlplane.
-To finish your setup you'll now see a list of services that you can install to get your cluster deployment-ready.
+Once the operator is connected, proceed with installing Helm charts to finish your Kubernetes setup.
+Some services from the list are required to support the mogenius feature-set, like pod stats and traffic collector.
+Additionally, you can select recommended Helm charts from the list, like an ingress controller or cert manager.

 The operator scans your cluster and automatically offers a subset of services from the following list, depending on your cluster type and any existing services.